momo5502/mw2-server/README.md

 =================================================================================

 This tool provides the ability to create a simulated COD:MW2 server.
-It currently supports RepZ, IW4Play and aiw3.
+It currently supports RepZ, IW4Play and Orion and PlusMW2

 =================================================================================